Physics of radio antennas: Antenna Measurements

 \subsubsection{Impulse Response}

-Every system has a response to an input impulse (e.g. a scaled delta function).
+Every system has a response to an input impulse (e.g., a scaled delta function).
 In the time-domain, the output ($y(t)$) is a convolution of the input ($x(t)$) and the impulse response ($h(t)$) of that system.
-The transfer function ($H(\omega)$) is related to impulse response in frequency space:
+The transfer function ($H(\omega)$) is related to impulse response in frequency space (through Fourier transform, $\mathcal{F}$):

 S-parameters are somewhat similar to the transfer functions of antennas.
 Therefore,

 In general, the impulse response is sharp ($<10$ ns) for dipole antennas, making them suitable for the detection of sharp Askaryan radiation pulses \cite{1}\cite{2}.
 In case of Log Periodic Dipole Array (LPDA) antennas, this width can be as large as $>50$ ns.